1 Introducing Zig

 const object: []const u8 = "A string object";

-Zig always assumes that this sequence of bytes is UTF-8 encoded.
-This might not be true for every sequence of bytes you have it, but is not really Zig’s job to fix the encoding of your strings (you can use iconv16 for that).
-Today, most of the text in our modern world, specially on the web, should be UTF-8 encoded.
+Zig always assumes that the sequence of bytes in your string is UTF-8 encoded.
+This might not be true for every sequence of bytes you’re working with, but is not really Zig’s job to fix the encoding of your strings (you can use iconv16 for that).
+Today, most of the text in our modern world, especially on the web, should be UTF-8 encoded.
 So if your string literal is not UTF-8 encoded, then, you will likely have problems in Zig.

 const std = @import("std");